A Buyer’s Guide to Non-Traditional Student Information Systems

 Non-traditional student information systems are essential for managing the 73% of undergraduate students who have non-traditional characteristics and the growing continuing education market.

-• Student demographics are shifting: Non-traditional learners now represent a significant and growing portion of higher education enrollment.
+- Student demographics are shifting: Non-traditional learners now represent a major portion of higher education enrollment, with undergraduate certificate programs up 28.5% since 2019.

-Choose a student information system built specifically for non-traditional learners with flexible enrollment, automated workflows, and comprehensive lifelong learning support.
+Choose a student information system built specifically for non-traditional learners with cloud-based architecture, hybrid learning support and comprehensive lifelong learning capabilities.

-The student information system market has experienced tremendous growth, reaching $17.3 billion in 2025 and projected to grow at a 14.7% CAGR to $45.1 billion by 2032.
-This expansion is driven primarily by increasing demand for flexible, career-focused education and the rise of non-traditional student populations.
+The student information system market has experienced tremendous growth, reaching $15.4 billion in 2025 and projected to grow at a 14.9% CAGR to $30.9 billion by 2030.
+This expansion is driven primarily by increasing demand for flexible, career-focused education, the rise of non-traditional student populations and the accelerating shift toward hybrid learning models.

 Carefully choosing a non-traditional student information system is vital for institutions that serve diverse learners with unique needs.
-The right system helps colleges and universities adapt to changing educational trends and stay competitive in effectively serving non-traditional students.
-Selecting the right higher ed SIS also supports scalability, compliance and long-term operational efficiency.
+The right system helps colleges and universities adapt to changing educational trends and stay competitive in serving non-traditional students.

 What Is a Non-Traditional Student Information System?

-Student information systems (SIS) are essential for managing the complex environment of higher education.
-These platforms serve as the backbone for handling everything from student records to data management, making life easier for administrators and enriching the student experience.
+Student information systems (SIS) are essential for managing higher education.
+These platforms handle everything from student records to data management, making life easier for administrators and enriching the student experience.

-Non-traditional SIS are software platforms designed to manage and support the academic and administrative needs of non-traditional students, such as adult learners, part-time students, online learners or those returning to education after a gap.
+Non-traditional SIS platforms are designed to manage and support the academic and administrative needs of non-traditional students, such as adult learners, part-time students, online learners or those returning to education after a gap.
 These systems are tailored to handle flexible schedules, diverse learning formats and unique student records, offering features like tracking modular coursework, supporting asynchronous learning and managing multiple enrollment periods.
-They go beyond standard SIS capabilities to accommodate the specific needs of students who follow non-conventional educational paths.

 Why Are Non-Traditional Student Information Systems Essential for Higher Education?

 Institutions face numerous challenges, including heavy staff workloads and the need for more efficient processes, all while meeting students' changing needs.
-Higher education is shifting toward serving more diverse learner populations, with non-traditional students representing a growing segment of enrollment.
+Higher education is shifting toward serving more diverse learner populations, with non-traditional student enrollment growing.

 Non-traditional academic management software offers several key benefits for institutions, especially those serving diverse and flexible learning populations.